 Trusted Device Authentication

 One of the latest approaches to 2FA is the use of trusted device authentication.
-In this approach, a particular device, such as a smartphone, tablet, mobile PC or even a land line telephone, can become “trusted” after insuring the device itself is properly secured.
-For example, a smartphone canthat requires a password or biometric scan to unlock.
+In this approach, a particular device, such as a smartphone, tablet, mobile PC, or even a landline telephone, can become “trusted” after ensuring the device itself is appropriately secured.
+For example, a smartphone that requires a password or biometric scan to unlock.
 The user accesses the systems with their trusted device, using a procedure that is even simpler than the authentication code approach.

-ETTE favors trusted device authentication using an application called Duo Security (Duo), For the user, Duo is an application that is loaded on to a smartphone.
-The application then reviews the security settings on the smartphone and verifies the smartphone has adequate security or requires adjustment.
-Duo cannot make changes to a smartphone’s settings, but it does monitor the phone’s settings and basic use to insure the device remains trusted.
-Once the phone is adequately secured, it becomes trusted by Duo, and then operates as an easy to use authentication factor.
+ETTE favors trusted device authentication using an application called Duo Security (Duo).
+For the user, Duo is an application that is loaded on to a smartphone.
+The app then reviews the security settings on the smartphone and verifies the smartphone has adequate security or requires adjustment.
+Duo cannot make changes to a smartphone’s settings, but it does monitor the phone’s settings and basic use to ensure the device remains trusted.
+Once the phone is adequately secured, it becomes trusted by Duo and then operates as an easy to use authentication factor.
 In basic operation, there are no authorization codes to remember, just a single button push to confirm your identity, as indicated below:

 For an organization implementing Duo, users without smartphones have alternative methods of access, such as pushing an authentication code to a trusted telephone number for a given user (cell phone and landlines) or a hardware token in the user’s possession.

 The particular advantages of Duo are the low cost of both implementation and maintenance, and the ease of use for an organization’s users.
 Depending on your organization’s needs, ETTE can configure Duo to assist in trusted device tracking, endpoint protection, or combined with single sign-on technology to provide users with simple, but secure access.
-ETTE can help your organization implement Duo or other 2FA/MFA solutions at a price that is surprisingly affordable.
+ETTE can help your organization implement Duo or other 2FA/MFA solutions at a surprisingly affordable price.
 Contact us for more information.